TypeOracle/TypeOracle/README.md

 ## Vulnerabilities (Table 2)

-The PDFs in fuzzing campaign can be downloaded from FUZZING_CAMPAIGN_LINK.
+The PDFs in fuzzing campaign can be downloaded from https://drive.google.com/file/d/1PaDbXew-P-D4wpQ6az3mcykbA89D2a4s/view?usp=sharing.

 ### adobe reader